m-iwanicki/test-cache/README.md

 Run both `access_shared_mem` and `test_libflush` at the same time.

 1. `access_shared_mem` will call `libshared_lib.so` function which accesses
-array indices passed as a argument to `access_shared_mem`.
+array indices passed as an argument to `access_shared_mem`.
 First argument is how many times this function will be called.
 E.g.:

     ```sh